Romy Gonzalez Player Props: White Sox vs. Twins

-The Chicago White Sox and Romy Gonzalez, who went 0-for-2 last time in action, battle Pablo Lopez and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.
+On Wednesday, Romy Gonzalez (coming off going 0-for-4) and the Chicago White Sox play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Twins.
+He had a hitless performance in his previous game (0-for-4) against the Twins.

 Romy Gonzalez Game Info & Props vs. the Twins